gw-acm/git-command-line-19/README.md

  1. Fork this repository to your own account by clicking the button near the top-right of this page.

- 2. Clone that repository onto your local machine by running `git clone https://github.com/gw-acm/git-linux-2018.git` in the terminal
+ 2. Clone that repository onto your local machine by running `git clone https://github.com/<Your GitHub Username>/git-linux-2018.git` in the terminal

  3. Enter the project directory (`cd git-linux-2018`)